When Should You Be Concerned About Your Older Parents?

 So you’ve noticed some signs of decline in your loved one.
 What comes next?

 First, respect their autonomy.
 Your parent or family member is an adult with goals and values that might be different from yours.
-Parents are accustomed to being the primary decision makers, and may be reluctant to involve their children about decisions in health and care.
+Parents are accustomed to being the primary decision-makers and may be reluctant to involve their children in health and care decisions.
 Be sensitive to this change in family dynamics.
 Let your parent know you’re there as a loyal partner to help them make their own decisions, not to usurp their responsibilities.

 Depending on your areas of concern, the next steps might include any of the following: